digiltd/oh-rtd-test/Wemo-Binding.md

-Documentation of the Wemo binding bundle

-## Introduction

 The openHAB Wemo binding allows to send commands to Belkin Wemo Switches.

 For installation of the binding, please see Wiki page [[Bindings]].

-####This Binding will be available with openHAB version 1.6 !!!

 Wemo Binding needs no configuration in openhab.cfg